-Here’s the full review, from the July 22 issue:
+Here’s the full review, from the October 15 issue of Kirkus Reviews:

 Strange and fascinating alien-contact yarn, the first of a trilogy from China’s most celebrated science-fiction author.